-In this podcast, we chat with Edward Gordon, a prospective Product Gym (PG) student based in San Francisco.
+In this podcast, we chat with Edward Gordon, a prospective Product Gym (PG) member based in San Francisco.
 Edward is volunteering for a company that offers free Agile training and is trying to transition his career into product management.
 In this consultation with Rich, founder of PG, he gets advice on how effective certifications, volunteer experience, and networking are in his Product Manager job search.

 Richard: For the people that are going to be listening to this, joining us live here from New York, my name is Richard Chen, I’m founder of Product Gym, we just received a call from Edward Gordon, live from San Francisco, he would like us to provide some clarity on two separate issues.

 - Number one: Whether or not certifications help or how does it affect the ATS (Application Tracking System).

 - Secondly: Whether or not volunteer experience is going to be relevant towards your job.

 Edward: Yeah, absolutely Rich.
 Again, I’m here calling from San Francisco.
 I work with a volunteer organization named “thejobhackers.org.”
 We offer free Agile software development classes Tuesday and Thursday, from 7:30 AM.
 We see that there’s a lot of it that could be beneficial to anyone that wants to go into product management, we’re offering a really great volunteer experience, and we’re wondering how that could be helpful to Product Gym members, or if it could be helpful at all.

 Richard: “thejobhackers.org.”
 I’m on your website right now.
 It looks like you guys are doing some phenomenal work.